shuvijs/shuvijs.org/docs/api-reference/plugin/hook-api.md

 ## Overview

-Shuvi has 3 types of plugin which are corePlugin, serverPlugin and runtimePlugin.
+Shuvi.js has 3 types of plugin which are corePlugin, serverPlugin and runtimePlugin.

 Each plugin consists of a series of hooks.